upperlinecode/flask-and-MongoDB/readme.md

 - Consider where you might want to show the user they are logged in.
 - Consider what else a user would expect to see when signing up.
 - Also consider what a user should do if they already have an account? (see below)
+- Think about why we only store the `username` in the session.
+Why don't we also store the password?
+Is this the most secure way to store credentials?

 ### Logging In